confluentinc/kafka-connect-elasticsearch/src/test/java/io/confluent/connect/elasticsearch/integration/README.md

 `docker-maven-plugin` by `io.fabric8` to set up docker containers for Elasticsearch (embedded nodes are no longer supported or recommended by Elasticsearch).

 To run the tests in their entirety, use `mvn verify`.
+This will setup, run and tear down integration tests correctly (which `mvn integration-test` will not do).

 To run the test manually (e.g. in Intellij IDEA),
 * Set up container with `mvn pre-integration-test`.